cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/account-maintenance/updating-billing-info.md

 ## Update your billing address

-The billing address is associated with your **Payment method** and is used to calculate your sales tax.
+The billing address is associated with your **Payment Method** and is used to calculate your sales tax.
 If you need to update your billing address, you must also enter you **Payment Method**.
 The process for updating your billing address depends on the **Payment Method**.

 If paying by credit card: